thorgilman/corda-HospitalizeFlowException-example/README.md

 # When to use HospitalizeFlowException?
 A HospitalizeFlowException should only be thrown when an error is encountered that is deemed "recoverable".
-The most relevant time to throw a HospitalizeFlowException is when trying to access an external service which may be down.
+The most relevant time to throw a HospitalizeFlowException is when trying to access an external service which may be currently unavailable.
-If that service is unavailable, a HospitalizeFlowException can be thrown and the flow will be sent to the flow hospital.
 In the flow hospital it will wait until node restart at which point the flow will be retried from its last checkpoint.

 Developers should put thought into whether HospitalizeFlowException makes sense in the context of their CorDapp.
 If an external service returns a result that indicates we do not want to complete the flow, then a simple FlowException should be thrown instead to permanently terminate the flow.
-However, if that external service itself is currently unavailable, then it may be the case that we want to throw a HospitalizeFlowException instead to ensure this flow will be able to finish at some point in the future.
+However, if that external service itself is currently unavailable, then it may be the case that we want to throw a HospitalizeFlowException instead to ensure that we will be able to complete this flow at some point in the future.

-# What to look out for when using HospitalizeFlowException
-It's important to note that in order to retry a flow that has been hospitalized one must manually restart a Corda node.
+It's important to emphasize that in order to retry a flow that has been hospitalized due to a HospitalizeFlowException being thrown, one must manually restart a Corda node.
 If the node is not restarted, the flow will remain incomplete within the flow hospital.
-A developer may want to consider whether it is worthwhile to throw a HospitalizeFlowException as it's possible that it makes more sense to simply throw a FlowException and manually rerun the flow.
-This should be carefully considered and will depend on the overall use case and network.